ecoseller/ecoseller/README.md

 ## Getting Started

 How to get a local copy up and running.
 Easiest way is to use docker-compose.
+Simply run `docker compose up -d` to start the development project.
+However, for more advanced usage, please refer to the [documentation](https://docs.ecoseller.io/administration/installation/).

 ### Prerequisites